-The information provided by you will be used by the GBRMPA to assess your application and to make decisions about whether to grant a special tourism permission for activities in the Great Barrier Reef Marine Park.
-The GBRMPA may also use the information you provide to notify you of any subsequent matters affecting any permission granted to you, including any changes to your permission, information about management arrangements for the Great Barrier Reef Marine Park (the Marine Park), and information about relevant policies implemented by the GBRMPA.
+Personal information provided by you in your application form will be used by us to assess your application and to make a decision about whether to grant a special tourism permission for activities in the Great Barrier Reef Marine Park (“Marine Park”).
+We may also use the personal information provided by you to notify you of any subsequent matters affecting any permission granted to you, including changes to your permission, information about management arrangements for the Marine Park, and information about relevant policies implemented by us.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

-We're delighted to celebrate the 30th anniversary of the Great Barrier Reef Marine Park's World Heritage listing.
+We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

-Visit our Great Barrier Reef and discover its amazing plants, animals and habitats.
-There are a range of tourism experiences on offer.
+Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.

 Everyone has a role to play in protecting our Great Barrier Reef.
-Find out what you can do to help protect this Great Australian icon.
+Find out what you can do to help protect this great Australian icon.

-If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL
+If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL (1300 264 625)

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.